 Safeguarding Children and Young People

-East and North and Hertfordshire Clinical Commissioning Group is committed to safeguarding the welfare of all children.
+East and North Hertfordshire Clinical Commissioning Group is committed to safeguarding the welfare of all children.
 Robust arrangements are in place to provide strong leadership in line with relevant legislation, statutory guidance and best practice.
 There is a clear line of accountability for safeguarding within the CCG with the Accountable Officer and Executive Lead for safeguarding in place.

 The CCG has clinicians who lead on issues of safeguarding, looked after children and care leavers, made up of the following staff: